cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 5. Extra safeguards for NATIVE/NON-NATIVE functions

-TODO: Review and decide
+This finding is disputed.

 The recommendation suggests requiring `msg.value == 0` for functions which are not intended to receive value.
-It seems that this is not possible, as the external (intended for delegatecall) functions in the facets which are not marked as payable cannot invoke `msg.value`.
-Making all functions payable and then requiring `msg.value == 0` feels hacky and gross.
-PoC suggests that it may not be possible to send value with a payable delegatecall function.
+Internal testing was unable to replicate an instance where a nonpayable function could be delegatecalled with `msg.value`.
+The compiler also disallows use of `msg.value` inside nonpayable facet functions.
+We suggest that the indicated vulnerability is not possible.

 6. Implementations can be directly called